linyu3294/vibeIQ-take-home-3d-model-loader-poc/server/README.md

 aws_secret_access_key = your-secret-access-key
 ```

-### Build and Push Blender Docker Image to ECR
+## Build and Push Blender Docker Image to ECR

-1. **Prepare the Dockerfile**
+### 1. Prepare the Dockerfile
 - See `server/lambda/blender/Dockerfile.blender` for a headless Blender build

+### 2. Build and Push Process

-2. **Login to ECR and check for existing images for blender-headless repository (Skip if first time building)**
+1. **Login to ECR and check for existing images for blender-headless repository (Skip if first time building)**

 2. **Build the Docker Image (on Mac M1/M2, target linux/amd64):**
    ```bash
    cd server/lambda/blender/